 The Master of Science in Medical Science (MSMS) Program at Indiana University School of Medicine was created in 1995 to enhance the preparation and confidence of its students to be successful in a medical curriculum.
 Students aspiring to careers in medicine at times require additional skill-building experience and an enhanced knowledge of learning strategies.
-Thus, this unique opportunity is for students from especially disadvantaged backgrounds.
+Thus, this unique opportunity is only for students from especially disadvantaged backgrounds.

 The MSMS Program is a two-year program that includes 36 credit hours of course work at the graduate level that includes experiences in didactic instruction, problem-based learning and research.
 A Master of Science in Medical Science degree is earned upon completion of the program with a minimum grade point average of 3.00.
 Students may spend one or two years in the program before being admitted to medical school.
 MSMS Students may choose to apply to medical school during their first or second year in the program but only students who complete the full 2-year academic curriculum will earn the MSMS degree.
 This program does not guarantee admission into the IU School of Medicine.

 All admitted students are required to complete an intensive summer Medical College Admission Test Preparation Program offered at Indiana University School of Medicine before starting the graduate MSMS curriculum in the fall semester.
 (THE MCAT PREPARATION PROGRAM IS CURRENTLY UNDER REVIEW DUE TO THE REVISION OF THE AAMC MCAT EXAM)